A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 end

-This script checks if the value of the provided key matches the provided value and only deletes the key if the value matches.
+It checks if the value at the key matches the value the caller passed in, and only deletes if they match.

 //...